Two MC-21s with PD-14s staged a "dance" over Zhukovsky: why were they raised into the air?

 MC-21 aircraft during testing in Zhukovsky

-The MC.0012 aircraft was testing the operation of the domestic inertial navigation system in autonomous mode — the route ran in a circle from Zhukovsky to Vorkuta and back.
+The MS.0012 aircraft tested the operation of the domestic inertial navigation system in autonomous mode - the route ran in a circle from Zhukovsky to Vorkuta and back.

-MC.0001 tested the radio altimeter during flight with various wing mechanization configurations, in the operational range of roll and pitch at all stages of the flight.
-The aircraft also took to the air for the first time after lightning protection testing.
+MS.0001 tested the radio altimeter during flight with various wing mechanization configurations, in the operational range of roll and pitch at all stages of the flight.
+The aircraft also took to the air for the first time after checking lightning protection.

 MC-21 aircraft during testing in Zhukovsky